I. OBJECTIVE & PURPOSE

 - In making admissions decisions, the Office of Admissions for the University of North Florida must take into consideration the applicant’s academic ability and may also evaluate students for admissions by including factors such as creativity, talent, character, and civic responsibility.

 - The Office of Admissions for the University of North Florida will provide notification to denied students in a timely manner.
 Upon written request, students who are denied will be provided with written reason for denial.

-- Prior registration, each student accepted for admissions must submit appropriate medical documentation to include, but not limited to, documentation of appropriate immunization required by the University of North Florida.
+- Prior to registration, each student accepted for admissions must submit appropriate medical documentation to include, but not limited to, documentation of appropriate immunizations required by the University of North Florida.
 Exceptions may be granted pursuant to university policies.
 The University of North Florida reserves the right to refuse registration to any student whose health record or report of medical examination indicates the existence of a condition which may be harmful to members of the university community.